 Ernesto F. Valdes: Professor, Engineer, and Mentor

-Professor Ernesto F Valdes was born on February 15, 1941 in Matanzas, Cuba.
+Professor Ernesto F Valdes was born on February 15, 1941, in Matanzas, Cuba.
 He went to high school at the Segunda Enseñanza de Matanzas Institute where he graduated in 1958 with science, and land surveying credits.
-Professor Valdes then proceeded to majoring in Civil Engineering at Havana University in 1960.
+Professor Valdes then proceeded to major in Civil Engineering at Havana University in 1960.
 However, his calling as a civil engineer started years before he set foot in any university.
-At a young age he would create cement blocks out of matchboxes; he would then gather several of these small bricks to create little houses in his backyard.
-His devotion for civil engineering allowed Ernesto to be a professor for 36 years; and work in the construction industry for 62 years.
+At a young age, he would create cement blocks out of matchboxes; he would then gather several of these small bricks to create little houses in his backyard.
+His devotion to civil engineering allowed Ernesto to be a professor for 36 years, and work in the construction industry for 62 years.

 Civil Engineering.
 His Passion.

 Professor Valdes taught Theory of Mechanics, Materials Resistance I and II, Structural Theory I and II; Bridges I and II, Posttensioned Concrete I, IV, and V, Structural Concrete I; and several PHD courses related to concrete structural design.
 However, Ernesto has always been a fan of the structural engineering of bridges.
-When he started teaching university courses that were focused on this type of design he did it under the condition that he would work on bridges himself.
-Professor Valdes always believed he could teach theory in an efficient manner if he had the on-site experience of materializing these projects.
+When he started teaching university courses that were focused on this type of design, he did it under the condition that he would work on bridges himself.
+Professor Valdes always believed he could efficiently teach theory if he had the on-site experience of materializing these projects.

 These are some of the bridge related projects Professor Ernesto F. Valdes participated on: